Etanangc8/capstone_project/README.md

 Recommender system used Sci-Kit Learn's Pairwise_distances & cosine_similarity

+## Conclusion
+KMeans and DBSCAN were not the best clustering methods for this dataset.
+Even after GridSearching, and adding a n_clusters parameter ranging between 2 - 11, the best silhouette score for KMeans was still very low (0.163).
+On the contrary, DBSCAN received a higher silhouette score (0.834), but there were over 900 clusters.
+For DBSCAN we can infer that there is one large cluster and smaller less significant clusters surrounding the large cluster.
+The variability of this dataset is low.
+Possibly it would make sense to cut the features from 5 to 3 to see if that would prove better results.

 ## Next Steps
+- Try other clustering methods to see if they will prove success.
 - Completion of the Flask Application for full functionality
 - Scrape my own data for more current data
 - Use the Surprise Library as the alternative to Pairwise distribution & Cosine Similarity, for the recommender.
 For further documentation [Surprise Library](http://surpriselib.com/)